 Ease of Installation Without the Base

-The first question that may come to mind when reading this section is, why should I care about installing the seat without the base?
+You might be wondering, why do I care about installing the seat without the base?

 The answer is simple: taxis, Uber, buses, and airplanes; this installation method is a helpful solution for any parent who frequents public transportation.

-The American method is simpler and places the belt directly across the lower portion of the carrier through the designated belt threading pathway.
-This routing path is easy to learn and creates a relatively secure attachment that has passed all crash testing required in the US.
-This style does not utilize the shoulder portion of the belt even if it is there.
+The American pathway threads the seatbelt across the leg portion of the carrier through the designated pathway.
+This path is straightforward and creates a secure attachment that passes safety regulations in the US.
+This style does not utilize the shoulder strap on the vehicle belt even if it is there.

-We discovered that seats with the European belt path tended to score higher and offered a more secure feeling connection with less movement than the American method, thanks to the shoulder belt holding the back snug to the vehicle seat.
+We believe the European belt path offers a more secure feeling connection with less movement than the American method, thanks to the shoulder belt holding the back snug to the vehicle seat.
 However, the American path is more straightforward and quick to perform.
-The Peg Perego Primo Viaggio 4-35 (above left) has the European belt path, while the Safety 1st onBoard 35 Air (above right) features the American belt path.
+The Peg Perego Primo Viaggio 4-35 (above left) uses the European path, while the Graco SnugLock 35 (above right) features the American method.